Creating a Repository

 Enter the name of your repository and a description.

+In Flutter-Global, all repositories are Private.
+If you want something different, contact the inner source team.
 Choose how you want to initialise then continue to create the repository.
-Creating the repository manually simply gives you an empty repository that you have full admin control over but has not been yet been appropriately configured.
+Creating a repository gives you an empty sandbox repository that you have full control over, and only you have access to.
+To share the repo, you need to configure it.

 Use a Repo